A Comprehensive Guide to Vapor Barrier For Garage Floor [2024]

-Getting ready to pour the floor of your new garage?
+Are you ready to pour the floor of your new garage?
 Don’t make the mistake even professionals often make.
-Do not skip the vapor barrier for garage floor!
+Do not skip the vapor barrier for the garage floor!

-Section R506.2.3 of the 2021 International Residential Code (IRC) requires that a minimum 10 mil vapor retarder be placed between the concrete floor slab and the bases course or the prepared subgrade.
+Section R506.2.3 of the 2021 International Residential Code (IRC) requires that a minimum 10 mil vapor retarder be placed between the concrete floor slab and the soil support system or the prepared subgrade.

-In essence, vapor barrier for garage floor is not mandated by the code.
-However, the use of vapor barrier for garage floor is an excellent practice as it will protect the floor from getting wet from the moisture in the grade below the floor.
+In essence, the vapor barrier for the garage floor is not mandated by the code.
+However, the use of a vapor barrier for a garage floor is an excellent practice as it will protect the floor from getting wet from the moisture in the grade below the floor.

 Water ingress into the concrete slab pores is extremely damaging in the long run.